Uitware/locreg/README.md

 Commands:

 - ```deploy``` - creates a serverless container runtime resource with a specified cloud provider and deploys your application.
-Use this command with a provider (e.g., azure) and optionally specify an environment file using --env and the path to a .env file.
+Use this command with a provider (e.g., `azure`) and optionally specify an environment file using --env and the path to a .env file.
 ```
 locreg deploy azure --env path/to/envfile
 ```

-- ```push``` - build from the specified directory and Dockerfile and push a container image to the local registry
+- ```push``` - build from the specified directory that contains Dockerfile for your container image and push the image to your local registry
 ```
 locreg push path/to/dockerfile
 ```